 - See The Property At Its Worst.
 If you like the property during the middle of winter, then you should love the property during all the other seasons.
 Winter is when a property is subjected to the harshest conditions.
 You should test insulation, working pipes, the HVAC unit, the windows, and all sorts of things that get stressed during the winter.
 People have poor imaginations, which is why staging a home is big business.
 Your job as a buyer is to look beyond the shaggy green rug and discover the beautiful oak wood floors underneath.

-As a buyer, know that there’s still a huge inventory of homes to choose from in November, December, and January.
-One quick look on Zillow, Trulia, or Redfin will show plenty of homes for sale.
+One quick look on Zillow or Redfin will show plenty of homes for sale.
 Are you telling me you can’t find one home in the map you’d find desirable?
 Of course you can!

 Even if your home is amazing, listing it during the winter months may carry a stigma.
 Further, you won’t be able to attract families with children because most of the time these families only move during the summer.